ngough87/FoodTruckProject/src/com/skilldistillery/foodtruck/entities/README.md

 # Food Truck App Project

 ## Description
+This project was completed following week two in the Java Full stack bootcamp.
 The Food Truck App allows users to enter and rate a list of food trucks.
 They can enter up to 5 trucks that will be stored.
 The user will then be prompted with a menu to compare the trucks.
 They can choose between four options: list of the foodtrucks, average rating, highest rating, and exit the program.